EnzoUbaldoPetrocco/ProjectsList/README.md

 - [**Experimental Robotics Lab – Cluedo Game Simulation**](https://github.com/EnzoUbaldoPetrocco/ExperimentalRoboticsLab) 🎲: Designed a multi-agent simulation inspired by the Cluedo game, integrating symbolic reasoning and task planning.
 Implemented planning logic in PDDL and orchestrated robotic behaviors using ROS (Python and C++).

 ## Didactic Support
 - **Reti Logiche** (Logic Nets) didactic support.
 This role included correcting assignments of the students.
+The course included combinatorial and sequential nets and finite state machines.
 First semester of 2023 and 2024 years.
 - **Progetto Matricole** (freshmen project).
 This role included helping freshmen covering basics of mathematics for engineering courses.
+These courses included helping students with analysis I excercises.
 Academic year 2023/2024.

 ## Events, certificates, and others: